SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 ### Task 1: Add your account as a Contributor to the Data Access Policies

 Before you can access the Time Series Insights environment and make changes, you need to make sure your account is added as a Contributor to the Data Access Policies.
 This is where you add additional users who can access this data.
+You should have already been added as a Contributor by utilizing the IoT Remote Monitoring Accelerator.
+If this is not the case, please follow the following steps.

 1. Open your Azure Time Series Insights instance in the portal.